-The ATmega8 contains 8Kbytes On-chip In-System Reprogrammable Flash memory for program storage.
-Since all AVR instructions are 16-bits or 32-bits wide, the Flash is organized as 4K × 16 bits.
+The ATmega128 contains 128Kbytes On-chip In-System Reprogrammable Flash memory for program storage.
+Since all AVR instructions are 16 or 32 bits wide, the Flash is organized as 64K x 16.
 For software security, the Flash Program memory space is divided into two sections, Boot Program section and Application Program section.

 The Flash memory has an endurance of at least 10,000 write/erase cycles.
-The ATmega8 Program Counter (PC) is 12 bits wide, thus addressing the 4K Program memory locations.
-The operation of Boot Program section and associated Boot Lock Bits for software protection are described in detail in "Boot Loader Support - Read-While-Write Self-Programming" on page 202.
-"Memory Programming" on page 215 contains a detailed description on Flash Programming in SPI- or Parallel Programming mode.
+The ATmega128 Program Counter (PC) is 16 bits wide, thus addressing the 64K program memory locations.
+The operation of Boot Program section and associated Boot Lock bits for software protection are described in detail in "Boot Loader Support - Read-While-Write Self-Programming" on page 273.
+"Memory Programming" on page 286 contains a detailed description on Flash programming in SPI, JTAG, or Parallel Programming mode.

-Constant tables can be allocated within the entire Program memory address space (see the LPM - Load Program memory instruction description).
+Constant tables can be allocated within the entire program memory address space (see the LPM - Load Program Memory and ELPM - Extended Load Program Memory instruction description).